On this page you can find out about the Tuia 250 Voyage which took place from October to December 2019.

 Tuia 250 Voyage Trainees

-New Zealanders from all over the country are sailing aboard the Voyage flotilla.
-Over 400 free trainee berths were offered to New Zealanders 16 and over, as well as secondary school students nominated by their schools.
+New Zealanders from all over the country sailed aboard the Tuia 250 flotilla.
+More than 500 free trainee berths were given to New Zealanders 16 and over, as well as secondary school students nominated by their schools.

-People from all over the country – including the areas the flotilla is not visiting – have been given equal opportunity to join the journey.
+People from all over the country – including the areas the flotilla was not visiting – were given equal opportunity to join the journey.

-The Trainees are assigned to different vessels on voyage legs lasting from one day to two weeks, with voyaging and cultural training before they leave land.
+The Trainees were assigned to different vessels on voyage legs lasting from one day to two weeks, with voyaging and cultural training before they departed.

-Manatū Taonga Ministry for Culture and Heritage is funding the trainee berths, but trainees meet their own travel and accommodation costs before and after sailing.
-A certificate of participation will help jobseekers after the Voyage.
+Manatū Taonga Ministry for Culture and Heritage funded the trainee berths, but trainees met their own travel and accommodation costs before and after sailing.